tung/ruggrogue/book/dependencies.md

 I pored over a lot of documentation, but for the life of me I could not find a good way to get Emscripten to support this kind of execution flow.
 In order for RuggRogue to keep its own game loop while running in a browser tab without locking it up, I had to reach for a transformation known as [Asyncify](https://emscripten.org/docs/porting/asyncify.html).
 The link explains what it does better than I can here.
-Unfortunately, it's pretty invasive transformation with a high CPU cost, so ironically I have to waste CPU in order to save CPU.
-The CPU savings occur when the player is idle, though, so in my opinion it's still a net win.
+Sadly, it's a pretty invasive transformation with a high CPU cost, but it allows CPU savings to occur when the player is idle, so it's still a net win.

 Asyncify saves CPU by substituting `sleep` calls that RuggRogue makes during its main loop with the browser's [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) JavaScript function.
-But here's the stinger: native RuggRogue relies on fine-grained `sleep` calls for smooth gameplay, but [setTimeout has delays](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout#reasons_for_delays) when called repeatedly in a deep call stack.
+But there's a problem: RuggRogue relies on fine-grained `sleep` calls for smooth gameplay, but [setTimeout has delays](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout#reasons_for_delays_longer_than_specified) when called repeatedly in a deep call stack.
 It just so happens that the Asyncify transformation leads to very deep call stacks.
 The result?
 RuggRogue suffers unavoidable stutter in the web version.